 Current Harford County Cultural Arts Advisory Board Members

-Chuck Bowden, Chair Chuck is the head of the drama program at Bel Air High School and is also the Director of the Bel Air Drama Company.
-A graduate of West Virginia University with a BFA in Theatre and the College of Notre Dame on Maryland with a Masters in Education, Chuck has been working with the theatre program at Bel Air for over 25 years.
-Chuck also serves as the Technical Director and Scenic Designer at the school.
+Chuck Bowden, Chair, has taught both English and Drama at Bel Air High School for over 20 years.
+A graduate of West Virginia University with a BFA in Theatre and the College of Notre Dame of Maryland with a Masters in Education, Chuck worked with the theatre program at Bel Air for over 25 years.
+Chuck has also served as the Technical Director and Scenic Designer at the school.
 As a musician, he has participated in the pit bands for the musicals since 1994.
-For the past nine years, he has organized the North East Theatre Festival, a regional gathering of drama students, colleges and professionals from the Baltimore area.
-Chuck is an adjunct faculty member of the Theatre Department at Harford Community College and has worked as a Technical Director and Designer for several community theatres around the region.
+For 12 years, he has organized the North East Theatre Festival, a regional gathering of drama students, colleges and professionals from the Baltimore area.
+Chuck is an adjunct faculty member of the Theatre Department at Harford Community College, a Board member of the Scottfield Theatre Company and has worked as a Technical Director and Designer for several community theatres around the region.

-Pete McCallum, Secretary Pete McCallum is the current president of the Deer Creek Chorale.
+Pete McCallum, Secretary Peter McCallum Ed.D. is the past president of the Deer Creek Chorale.
 He and his wife, Carol, reside in Street, MD.
 Pete retired in June, 2011 from the Cecil County Public Schools after a 41-year career in public education the last 17 of which were as an Executive Director of Instruction.
+He graduated from Bethesda-Chevy Chase High School in Montgomery County, Maryland. earned his B.A. undergraduate degree form Frostburg State College, earned his Maryland degree from Towson University and his doctorate from the University of Maryland.
 He serves on the Session at Highland Presbyterian Church, volunteers in the conservatory at Longwood Gardens, coordinates the McDaniel College graduate programs in Cecil County, gardens, travels, exercises, and studies guitar.
 Pete has 5 young grandchildren and loves being an important part of their lives.
 As a retiree, one of his primary goals is to make a positive impact on the community in which he lives.